-Surrounded by greenery in the picturesque courtyard of the Darlington House at 7441 Olivetas Ave., Village Garden Club of La Jolla members and donors wearing purple, gathered for a Jacaranda Tree Dedication Ceremony on May 16.
+Surrounded by greenery in the picturesque courtyard of the Darlington House at 7441 Olivetas Ave., Village Garden Club of

 Speakers thanked those whose contributions make it possible for the club to keep its jacaranda tree-planting program going.
 Since its inception in 1986, the club has planted more than 2,200 of these purple-flowering trees county-wide.
 (The club itself was established in 1974.)